ckan/ckan/doc/maintaining/configuration.rst

 Default value:  (an explicit value is mandatory)

-The URL of your CKAN site.
+Set this to the URL of your CKAN site.
 Many CKAN features that need an absolute URL to your site use this setting.

 .. important:: It is mandatory to complete this setting

+.. note:: If you want to mount CKAN at a path other than /, then this setting should reflect that, but the URL you mount it at is determined by your apache config (your WSGIScriptAlias path) (or equivalent for other servers).

 .. warning::